Carla Ward: Birmingham City

 In August 2020, Ward was appointed Birmingham City with the team in the middle of a rebuild having narrowly escaped relegation the season before and only retaining ten senior players following an offseason exodus.
 During her tenure, the players formally issued a list of complaints to the club's board, stating that the club was "preventing us from performing our jobs to the best of our ability."
 Concerns included lack of facilities, medical support and travel provisions.
 Ward was named to WSL Manager of the Year shortlist at the end of the season, steering the team away from relegation as Birmingham finishing 11th of 12 teams.
 On 14 May 2021, Ward announced her resignation effective as of the team's final game of the season on 16 May 2021.

 Aston Villa

-On 20 May 2021, Ward was appointed manager of FA WSL side Aston Villa.
+On 20 May 2021, following her resignation from Birmingham City, Ward was appointed manager of rival FA WSL side Aston Villa.
+Ward's first season led to a 9th place finish in the WSL.
+In the 2022/23 season, Aston Villa finished 5th, and also reached the semi-finals of the FA Cup in a season that saw new signing Rachel Daly win the WSL Golden Boot.
+In May 2023, Ward signed a new contract with Aston Villa until the end of the 2024/25 season.
+On 3 May 2024, it was announced that Ward would step down as manager at the end of the 2023/24 season.

+Republic of Ireland

+On 15 January 2025, Ward was announced as the new head coach for the Republic of Ireland national team, replacing Eileen Gleeson.

+Under Ward, Ireland won five and lost only once in their 2025 UEFA Women's Nations League group, guiding them to promotion to the top division via a 5-4 aggregate play-off win over Belgium.